The Lion King Special Edition Soundtrack is released.

 Jessie Prescott (played by Debby Ryan) is a small-town girl who leaves behind her Texas roots for a job in New

 York City as a nanny.
+(The series will run through October 2015.)

 The Walt Disney World Employee Bulletin distributed on this day